terrelsa13/MUMC/README.md

   - movie_created_played_count_comparison='not >='
   - movie_created_played_count=0

-Filter Statements overlapping zero and postive numbered played counts will only delete the media items with postive numbered played counts (i.e. the played media items).
+_Played_ Filter Statements overlapping zero and postive numbered played counts will only delete the media items with postive numbered played counts (i.e. the played media items).

 * Delete episodes played at least # days ago with a played count **<=** **1**.
   - ...